MicrosoftDocs/memdocs/memdocs/configmgr/osd/deploy-use/manage-windows11-readiness-dashboard.md

 - If the system doesn’t have enough RAM.
 Requirement is 512 MB for Server, 1 GB for x86 Client, 2 GB for x64 Server, enforced with 10% wiggle room
 - If there’s a (non-network) device on the system that is considered boot critical and has its driver blocked
 - If there’s a wireless device that uses an XP-era emulated wireless driver
-- If a network device with an active connection loses its driver on upgrade (in theory this means that the device would upgrade and lose access to WU)
+- If a network device with an active connection loses its driver on upgrade (it means that the device would upgrade and lose access to WU)
 - If the system has a block for which the enumerator is ComputerHardwareId, meaning we’ve dictated in the SDB that this specific model can’t upgrade
-- If there’s any other PNP device on the system that blocks upgrade not already called out above
+- If there’s any other PNP device on the system that blocks upgrade not previously called out
 - If there’s a display-class device with a driver block that isn’t overridden AND no driver up level AND not already on BDD (customer would upgrade and have basic display)
 - If the system reserve partition is < 15 MB, RedReason=SystemDriveFull (“We couldn’t update system reserved partition” error installing Windows 10 - Microsoft Support)

 All except the last item will also hard block setup.
 The BDD block, however, can be bypassed by hitting the Dismiss button.

-Starting with Windows 11, the UpgEx marker will also evaluate against the Windows 11 minimum hardware requirements.
+Starting with Windows 11, the UpgEx marker evaluates against the Windows 11 minimum hardware requirements.

 The following conditions will results in a device marked as Red for Windows 11: